menegroth/menegroth.github.io/nevedhellen.md

 > the Eldar know their tongue, not word by word only, but as a whole: they know even as they speak not only of what sounds is that word woven which they are uttering, but of what sounds and sound-patterns is their whole speech at one time composed. &mdash;Dangweth Pengoloð

-The best-known elvish writing system, the one you probably remember and recognize from _The Lord of the Rings_, is called [.q tengwar] (Quenya for "signs").
-It is a versatile script, well-suited to elvish languages but also adaptable to other uses.
+The elvish writing you probably remember and recognize from _The Lord of the Rings_ is called [.q tengwar], a Quenya word meaning "signs".
+The tengwar are very versatile, well-suited to elvish languages but also adaptable to other uses.
 For example, the inscription on the One Ring used tengwar, but was in the Black Speech of Mordor.

 [.figure-title The Ring Inscription]